Your Guide to Flawless Built-In Wardrobe Design

 First, measure the wall where your wardrobe will live.
 Knowing your exact dimensions is the foundation for everything else.
 Once you have your numbers, you can start sketching the interior.
 Think about your daily routine and what you need to access most often.
 Do you have many long coats, or do you need more space for folded sweaters?
 A good plan includes a mix of hanging space, closet shelving, drawers, and shoe storage.
 Playing with combinations on paper helps you find the perfect balance before committing to a final design.

-Select Your Materials and Finishes
+Find Your Style: Choosing Materials and Finishes

 This is where your personal style comes to life.
 Built-in wardrobe closets can be designed to blend seamlessly with your room’s decor or stand out as a statement piece.
 The materials and finishes you choose play a huge role in the final look.
 For smaller rooms, lighter colors like soft whites or grays can make the space feel more open.
 If you have a larger room, you might consider a rich wood grain for a warm, classic feel.
 Exploring different closet colors and styles will help you find the perfect match for your home.